AnasSaleem547/regular-expression-based-spelling-checker-toa/README.md

 ## Limitations

 - The synonym dictionary is predefined and static
-- Dictionary file (words_pos.csv) must be present in the same directory
+- Dictionary file (dictionary.txt) must be present in the same directory
 - Batch processing only works with CSV files

 ---